15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 • Active cooling means at least some background fan noise.

-• Pretty high price point compared to the other handhelds on the list.
+• Still a fairly premium option compared to the cheaper handhelds on the list.

-Retroid Pocket 5 features a 5.5-inch 1080p OLED display, hall-effect analog sticks, analog triggers, and a solid 5000 mAh battery, which alongside the Snapdragon 865 chipset which lies at its heart put it in the premium territory of Android-based retro emulator handhelds.
-The size of the device is comparable to the Switch Lite (just like in the case of the Retroid Pocket 4 Pro), and the addition of grips on the back is a nice touch too.
+Retroid Pocket 5 features a 5.5-inch 1080p OLED display, hall-effect analog sticks, analog triggers, and a solid 5000 mAh battery, which alongside the Snapdragon 865 chipset which lies at its heart puts it in the premium territory of Android-based retro emulator handhelds.
+The size of the device is comparable to the Switch Lite, and the addition of grips on the back is a nice touch too.

-When it comes to performance, as expected of a device in this price range you will be able to enjoy full-speed N64, Dreamcast, PSP and most GameCube/PS2 titles; only the heaviest PS2/Switch games might need tweaks and run with some framedrops.
-All in all, this is one of the top contenders in the horizontal handheld market.
-Let’s now move on to its predecessor.
+When it comes to performance, as expected of a device in this price range you will be able to enjoy full-speed N64, Dreamcast, PSP and many GameCube/PS2 titles; only the heaviest PS2 games and Switch titles might need tweaks or simply be out of reach.
+All in all, this is still one of the better horizontal handhelds out there, especially if you can find it below the RP6 price.

 Retroid Pocket 4 Pro